aziascreations/Web-NibblePoker/readme.md

 # Website - NibblePoker.lu
-Repository containing the source code for my website.
+???

 ## Preamble
-This repository is only a mirror and is never cloned and served as-is.
+This repository is only a mirror and should never be cloned and served as-is.

-In the event you wished to mirror and serve it, or modify it, you should make sure the `.git` folder and the other files referenced in the [.dockerignore](.dockerignore) file are properly removed, even if measures are in place to prevent access to them.

 The [.htaccess](.htaccess) file has been made public **on purpose** since it does not contain any private information and because it could be used by other people to create their website more easily since these configuration files are a nightmare to work with.<br>
 Especially with the lang redirections.

-It is also a good idea to serve this website through a jailed instance of apache, just in case.

 ## Content
 ### Blog
 Unfinished, but all the files should be contained in the `content/` folder.

-### Honeypot & Tarpits *(Disabled)*
+### Honeypot & Tarpits
-There are a couple of files in the `honeypot/` and `tarpit/` folders that are used to serve some basic fake files that are often requested by automated scanners in order to mess with them, or potentially force them to report invalid data.
+There are a couple of files in the `honeypot/` and `tarpit/` folders that are used to serve some basic fake files and pages that are often requested by automated scanners in order to mess with them.

 These pages can be removed by deleting the folders and removing the appropriate rules in the [.htaccess](.htaccess) file.